Leafwing-Studios/fop-rules/docs/character-options/talents/skill-talents.md

 # Skill Talents

+Skill talents let you further specialize in a skill you are already proficient in.

 ## Anima: Instinctive

 You have advantage on skill checks made to learn more about monsters when using the Scan minor action.